Energy Efficiency: Power Consumption of Microdermabrasion Units

 Always follow the device manufacturer’s instructions and local regulations for electrical connections, medical device usage, and professional licensing.
 If in doubt, consult an electrician and the device supplier for installation and safety requirements.

-Do you support OEM or private labeling?
+Do you provide technical support or training?

 CO2 Fractional Laser Machine – Professional Wrinkle Removal & Skin Resurfacing Device